Riddle Of The Cloaked Man of Hoysala Temples

 Yaarivanu ?

-It is said that between the 10th and 13th Centuries, the super busy Hoysalas commissioned scores of temples to be built , out of which , about a hundred are still standing , albeit in various states of preservation.
+It is said that between the 10th and 13th Centuries, the super busy Hoysalas commissioned scores of temples to be built , out of which , about a hundred-plus are still standing , albeit in various states of preservation.

 The Hoysala artisans built modest sized structures, but managed to create more surface for decorative work by opting for the stellate plan with indented walls .
 The bhitti part , consequently , afforded ample canvas to mount innumerable icons of Deities, demi-gods, celestial attendants, dancing nymphs, Purnaghata motifs and aedicules, not forgetting endless friezes of elephants, horses, hamsas and makaras.